amzn/style-dictionary/examples/advanced/referencing_aliasing/README.md

 "button-text-size": "16px"
 ```

-Of course this is just an example: the real applications can be the most different depending on the context and the needs.
+This is just an example: the real applications can be the most different depending on the context and the needs.
 For example, look at the [multi-brand-multi-platform](../multi-brand-multi-platform) demo, to see how the aliasing is used to create a powerful theming system.